rogercp/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server side routing is a mothod of getting information from a server that involved the page your on to only get back whats neccessary but it will reload your whole page.

+Client side loads that information only once unless there are certain reqeusts made.
+Client side will put the control of information to the user using AJAX.
+This can be good because loads of different pages are done quicklu but the initial load can take longer than server side routing.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+CRUD
+C axios Post
+R axios get
+U axios put
+D axios delete

 - [ ] Mention three tools we can use to make AJAX requests.
+There are many libraries for promises
+1 Axios is a react libary
+2 Javascript's recent update es6 introduced the fetch method 3 Jquery's .ajax is also another way to get and manipulate data

 ## Project Set Up